 Stockton University is a nationally ranked, public liberal arts and professional studies institution of the New Jersey system of higher education.
 It emphasizes excellence in scholarship, teaching, and student learning.
 Stockton offers a variety of post-baccalaureate certificate and graduate programs.
 The Master of Arts in Holocaust and Genocide Studies (MAHG) Program stands alone among its peers with two faculty members dedicated solely to research and teaching in the fields of Holocaust and Genocide as well as Core Faculty from across Stockton’s curriculum.

-The MAHG curriculum provides outstanding preparation for teachers, human rights professionals, museum curators, librarians, clergy, students planning to go on to PhD study, and others interested in Holocaust and Genocide Studies.
+The GPC and MAHG curricula provide outstanding preparation for teachers, lawyers, human rights professionals, museum curators, librarians, clergy, students planning to go on to PhD study, and others interested in Holocaust and Genocide Studies.
 Emphasizing the intersection between knowledge and hands on experience, the MAHG Program offers a wealth of opportunities for students to practice what they know, in the form of internships, study abroad, support for language immersion, and research opportunities.

 MAHG students have interned at the United States Holocaust Memorial Museum, the American Red Cross, the Museum of Jewish Heritage, and the Bellvue/NYU Program for Survivors of Torture, Genocide Watch, and the Philadelphia Holocaust Awareness Museum, among other institutions.
 Our graduates have gone on to PhD programs and to work at museums, non-profit organizations, international aid organizations, and institutions of higher education.